LucasEduardo08/ocean-jornada-backend-lucas-2024/README.md

 # ocean-jornada-backend-lucas-2024
-Projeto backend realizado no curso do Ocean
+Projeto backend realizado no curso do Ocean.